 Cleaning the Valve

 Ensure you clean your 4 inch backwater valve at least once a year.
 This removes the debris that may have accumulated, interfering with its functionality.
-If you have a PVC backwater valve, it’s easier to clean.
+If you have a PVC sewer valve, it’s easier to clean.

 Testing the Valve

-Regularly test your backwater sewer valves to ensure it’s functioning correctly.
+Regularly test your backwater valves to ensure it’s functioning correctly.
 You can close the valve and run water through the sewer line to see if any water comes back through the valve.
 Call a professional plumber for further testing and repair if the water returns.

 Understand the Warning Signs